Link07109/Falcon-Scouter/README.md

 ### Running the app

 - In a brower through a local development server
-  - Open a terminal window in the root directory and run `ionic serve --lab`.
+  - Open a terminal window in the root directory and run `ionic serve` or `ionic serve --lab`.
 - On a physical device
   - Ionic docs concerning running ionic apps on physical devices: <https://ionicframework.com/docs/intro/deploying/>